-Caring Theory has provided depth to an institutional initiative to use FISH philosophy to enhance customer service (Lundin, Paul, & Christensen, 2000).
-Imported from Pike's Fish Market in Seattle, FISH advocates four premises to improve employee and customer satisfaction: presence, make their day, play, and choose your attitude.
+Within this exemplar, caring theory has provided depth to an institutional initiative to use FISH philosophy to enhance customer service (Lundin, Paul, & Christensen, 2000).
+Imported from the Pike Place Fish Market in Seattle, FISH advocates four premises to improve employee and customer satisfaction: presence, make their day, play, and choose your attitude.
 Briefly summarized, FISH advocates that when employees bring their full awareness through presence, focus on customers to make their day, invoke fun into the day through appropriate play, and through conscious awareness choose their attitude, work environments improve for all.
 When the four FISH premises are viewed from the perspective of transpersonal caring, they become opportunities for authentic human-to-human connectedness through I-Thou relationships.
-The merger of Caring Theory with FISH philosophy has inspired the following activities.
-A parade composed of patients, their families, nurses, and volunteers complete with marching music, hats, streamers, flags, and noise makers-is celebrated two to three times a week just before the playroom closes for lunch.
-This flamboyant display lasts less than five minutes but invigorates participants and bystanders alike.
+The merger of caring theory with FISH philosophy has inspired the following activities.
+A parade composed of patients, their families, nurses, and volunteers-complete with marching music, hats, streamers, flags, and noisemakers-is celebrated two to three times a week just before the playroom closes for lunch.
+This flamboyant display lasts less than 5 minutes but invigorates participants and bystanders alike.
 In addition to being vital for children and especially appropriate in a pediatric setting, play unites us all in the life and joy of each moment.
-When our parade marches, visitors, rounding doctors, all present on the unit pause to watch, wave, and cheer us on.
+When our parade marches, visitors, rounding doctors, and all others on the unit pause to watch, wave, and cheer us on.
 A weekly bedtime story is read in our healing room.
 Patients are invited to bring their pillows and favorite stuffed animal or doll and come dressed in pajamas.
-Night- and dayshift staff have honored one another with surprise beginning-of-the-shift meals, staying late to care for patients and families, and refusing to give off-going report until their oncoming co-workers had eaten.
+Night- and dayshift staff members have honored one another with surprise beginning-of-the-shift meals, staying late to care for patients and families, and refusing to give off-going report until their on-coming coworkers had eaten.
 Colorful caring stickers are awarded when one staff member catches another in the ACT of caring, being present, making another's day, playing, and choosing a positive attitude.
+These acts are authentic and not performed as hospitality acts and within the customer mindset; rather, they are a professional covenant nursing has with humanity around the world.